jmcarlson0320/tiny_fw/README.md

 Tiny Framework requires SDL2.0.
 Make sure it is installed and set up on your system before continuing.

-Download the library
+Download the library.
 ```bash
 git clone https://github.com/jmcarlson0320/tiny-fw.git
 ```

 (Optional) Set the binary and header installation directories in the Makefile.
-Default is ~/lib and ~/include
+Default is ~/lib and ~/include.
 ```bash
 BINARY = path_to_your_libraries_folder
 INCLUDE = path_to_your_headers_folder
 ```

-Compile and install
+Compile and install.
 ```bash
 make install
 ```

 ## Usage

-Include the library in your source code
+Include the library in your source code.
 ```C
 #include <tiny-fw.h>
 ```

-Compilation (using default installation paths)
+Compilation (using default installation paths).
 ```bash
 gcc -o executable main.c -I/home/user/include -L/home/user/lib -ltinyfw -lm -lSDL2
 ```